Accessibility statement for www.derbyshire.police.uk

 We know some parts of this website aren’t fully accessible.

 - The escape key always take you away from the website.
 This is to give people a quick way to stop someone else seeing that they are on the police website.
-But it means you cannot use the escape key to cancel out of things like popup boxes or to use assistive technology menus.
-If you use escape while filling out a form you will lose the data you’ve filled in so far.
+However, this means you cannot use the escape key to cancel out of any feedback pop-up windows on the site without losing any information you have entered and being taken away from the website.

 If you can't access something you need on this site, please tell us about it and we will get you what you need in another way: